Dilepton Radiation from Strongly Interacting Systems: Survey on Experimental Results

-The right panel of Fig.~\ref{fig:hades-pp35} shows the respective dielectron invariant mass distribution for the exclusive $\mrpp\,\mree$ final state.
-The data are compared to two different scenarios assumed in the modelling of $\mathrm{R}\rightarrow \mrN\,\mree$ transition.
-While the dashed line represents the expected contribution for the transition with constant eTFF (\myie no mass dependent form factors -- "QED" scenario), the dotted line shows the result of GiBUU calculations accounting for the two-step process with intermediate $\rho$'s.
-In the latter approach the branching ratios for the $\mathrm{R}\rightarrow \mrN\,\rho$ decays were taken from recent results obtained from a partial wave analysis of electron and pion scattering experiments (for details see~\cite{Agakishiev:2014wqa}).
+The right panel of Fig.\,\ref{fig:hades-pp35} shows the respective dielectron invariant mass distribution for the exclusive $\mrpp\,\mree$ final state.
+The data are compared to two different scenarios assumed in the modeling of R$\rightarrow$N\epem\ transition.
+While the dashed line represents the expected contribution for the transition with constant eTFFs (\myie no mass dependent form factors -- "QED" scenario), the dotted line shows the result of GiBUU calculations accounting for the two-step process with intermediate \textrho's.
+In the latter approach the branching ratios for the R$\rightarrow$N\textrho\ decays were taken from recent results obtained from a partial wave analysis of electron and pion scattering experiments (for details see~\cite{Agakishiev:2014wqa}).
 The shaded area spanning around the dashed line ("QED") uncovers the systematic error accounting for uncertainties in the baryon resonance production cross sections.
-Furthermore, the contributions from the $\Delta(1232)$ and higher mass resonances (denoted by R) are plotted separately for the QED scenario.
-This is an interesting study demonstrating how the spectral distributions of contributions from $\rho$ decay are altered depending on the mechanism chosen for the baryon resonance decays.
-As one can see, abundant dilectron production through resonances with pole masses $M_R < M_N + M_{\rho}$ enhance the $\rho\rightarrow \mree$ contribution right below the $\rho$ meson pole mass in accordance to the experimental data.
+Furthermore, the contributions from the \textDelta(1232) and higher mass resonances (denoted by R) are plotted separately for the QED scenario.
+This is an interesting study demonstrating how the spectral distributions of contributions from \textrho\ decay are altered depending on the mechanism chosen for the baryon resonance decays.
+As one can see, abundant dielectron production through resonances with pole masses $M_R < M_N + M_{\rho}$ enhances the \textrho$\rightarrow$ \epem\ contribution right below the \textrho ~meson pole mass in accordance to the experimental data.